arduino/setup-protoc/README.md

 ## Release workflow

-We check in the `node_modules` to provide runtime dependencies to the system using the Action, so be careful not to `git add` all the development dependencies you might have under your local `node_modules`.
 To release a new version of the Action the workflow should be the following:

-1. `npm install` to add all the dependencies, included development.
-1. `npm run test` to see everything works as expected.
-1. `npm run build` to build the Action under the `./lib` folder.
-1. `rm -rf node_modules` to remove all the dependencies.
-1. `npm install --production` to add back **only** the runtime dependencies.
-1. `git add lib node_modules` to check in the code that matters.
 1. If the release will increment the major version, update the action refs in the examples in README.md (e.g., `uses: arduino/setup-protoc@v1` -> `uses: arduino/setup-protoc@v2`).
 1. open a PR and request a review.